-The order in which calls are serviced is established by system administration.
+The order in which calls (of the 32 call coverage groups) are serviced is established by system administration.
 Each type of call is assigned a priority that determines its position in the common queue with respect to other types.
 System administration also establishes where the calls go.
 Obviously, in a one-attendant system, all calls automatically go to that attendant.
 If a system has two attendants, however, administration can direct calls of each type (with the exceptions noted below) to either position or to both positions.
-Returning calls can be directed to either console or to the specific console that originated them.
+Returning calls can be directed to either console or to the specific console that originated them,